CapeSoft RightReports

 Step 3: Import the RightReports Procedures into your app.

-Step 4: Add the FreeImage, Draw and RightReports global extensions to your app.
+Step 4: Add the FreeImage, Draw and RightReports global extensions to your Single EXE app (see Step 4a for Multi-DLL).

 Step 4a: Multi-DLL Applications

-If you have a multi-DLL application and have added Draw to your Data DLL, the way to add the global extentions is as follows:
+If you have a multi-DLL application and have added Draw to your Data DLL, the way to add the global Extensions is as follows:

 Step 5: Tick the Generate All File Declarations option for your app.